RDS-1: Description

+The first Soviet atomic bomb, "RDS-1", was an implosion-type, like the U.S. "Fat Man" bomb, even in appearance; the front "eyes" are radar fuses.

 The RDS-1 explosive yield was 22 kilotons TNT equivalent, similar to the US Gadget and Fat Man bombs.
 At Lavrentiy Beria's insistence, the RDS-1 bomb was designed as an implosion type weapon, similar to the Fat Man bomb dropped on Nagasaki, Japan; RDS-1 also had a solid plutonium core.
 The bomb designers had developed a more sophisticated design (tested later as RDS-2) but rejected it because of the known reliability of the Fat Man type design, the Soviets having received extensive intelligence on the design of the Fat Man bomb during World War II, which was discovered in the espionage case of Julius and Ethel Rosenberg and during the Venona project.

 To test the effects of the new weapon, workers constructed houses made of wood and bricks, along with a bridge, and a simulated metro railway in the vicinity of the test site.
 Armoured hardware and approximately 50 aircraft were also brought to the testing grounds as well as over 1,500 animals to test the bomb's effects on life.
 In a sector of artillery about 100 guns and mortars were placed at distances ranging from 250 to 1,800 meters from ground zero.
 At distances 500 to 550 meters from ground zero artillery pieces were either totally destroyed or needed factory repair.
 The resulting data showed the RDS explosion to be 50% more destructive than originally estimated by its engineers.

 Mikhail Pervukhin served as the chairman of the commission in charge of the RDS-1 testing.
-Igor Kurchatov and Yulii Khariton are in charge of weapons development.
+Igor Kurchatov and Yulii Khariton were in charge of weapons development.
 Security chief Lavrentiy Beria supervised the test.

 Five RDS-1 weapons were completed as a pilot series by March 1950 with serial production of the weapon beginning in December 1951.